marsolmos/pyrrigate/README.md

 # pyrrigate
-Telegram Bot to remind you when to irrigate your plants :)
+Telegram Bot to remind you when to irrigate your plants! :)